brownian-motion/ConvertSpacedDataToCSV/README.md

 ## Using IntelliJ

-Add an artifact to your project structure that will compile the output of building into a .jar of your choosing.
+Add an artifact to your project structure that will compile the expectedOutput of building into a .jar of your choosing.

 ## Command Line